Te Ao Mārama — Enhancing Justice for All

 Based on experience in our own and overseas specialist courts, the impacts of Te Ao Mārama will include:

-• Reduced reoffending and seriousness of reoffending
+• Reduced offending, reoffending and seriousness of reoffending

 • Reduced disproportionate representation of Māori in the justice system

-Some District Court locations are already working in ways that contribute to Te Ao Mārama.
-For example, Whakaorangia te Mana Tangata – at the District Court in Kaitāia, Tairāwhiti and Kaikohe – is a whānau-centred initiative designed and provided by local iwi or iwi-mandated service providers to support Māori defendants, victims and whānau through the court process.
+In addition, Whakaorangia te Mana Tangata is a whānau-centred initiative designed and provided by local iwi or iwi-mandated service providers to support Māori defendants, victims and whānau through the court process.
+It is in Kaitāia, Gisborne and Kaikohe.

 What will Te Ao Mārama look like, in practice?

-• using plain language
+• Using plain language

 Te Ao Mārama will also include approaches that are unique to each community — it brings the strength of iwi and communities into the court through partnerships to design and develop services to meet each community’s diverse needs.